JAYRAM711/100-DAYS-OF-RTL/README.md

 Here is the list of Day wise RTL Codes:

-Day-1 : Types of gates(Three Modelling styles),
-: Half Adder(Three Modelling styles).
+Day-1 : Half Adder(Three Modelling styles).